Dustin Poirier MMA Record: 'The Diamond' Boasts 29 MMA Wins

 Just like in his first shot at the UFC world title, Poirier was submitted in the third round, meaning he lost both of his opportunities for UFC gold.
 However, in typical ‘Diamond’ style, he didn’t let it get to him as he bounced back with another win in his following fight.

-Last time out, Poirier didn’t need the judges’ as he emphatically stopped Michael Chandler in what was ‘Fight of the Night’ at UFC 281 last November.
+In his last MMA victory, Poirier didn’t need the judges’ as he emphatically stopped Michael Chandler in what was ‘Fight of the Night’ at UFC 281 last November.
 ‘The Diamond’ looked sensational against Chandler, in what was a tough and gruelling fight.

-Now, Poirier looks to add another big win to his resumé this weekend at UFC 291.
+Last time out in his rematch with Justin Gaethje at UFC 291, Poirier suffered the most devastating defeat of his career.
+‘The Highlight’ knocked Poirier out in Round 2 with a stunning head kick, knocking the Louisiana man unconscious.
+However, in tur Dustin Poirier style, he was incredibly gracious in defeat, just like he is in victory.

 The list of names he has defeated is simply incredible.
 Max Holloway twice, Justin Gaethje, Eddie Alvarez, Michael Chandler, Anthony Pettis and of course Conor McGregor on two occasions are just some of the stellar names Poirier has defeated.

-Be sure to claim the various sports betting apps and boxing free bets available on the SportsLens site ahead of Poirier’s next fight.
+Be sure to claim the various sports betting apps and UFC free bets available on the SportsLens site ahead of Poirier’s next fight.

 Other Content You May Like